-The multicast that you are probably familiar with (PIM sparse and dense mode) using IGMPv2 are also known as ASM (Any Source Multicast).
+The multicast that you are probably familiar with (PIM sparse and dense mode) using IGMPv2 is also known as ASM (Any Source Multicast).
 This means that the receivers really don’t care what source they receive multicast traffic from, all sources are accepted.

-Using sparse mode our receivers require the RP (Rendezvous Point) to discover new sources in the network.
+Using sparse mode, our receivers require the RP (Rendezvous Point) to discover new sources in the network.
 SSM (Source Specific Multicast) requires IGMPv3 and lets us join multicast groups from specified source addresses.

-Configuring source specific multicast is pretty easy, let’s use the following topology to take a look at the configuration:
+Configuring source specific multicast is pretty easy.
+Let’s use the following topology to take a look at the configuration:

 R1,R2 and R3: